JoseNunoOliveira/jno/costa/costa2.md

 >  “*(…) here are two [trios] to join the others and make half a dozen*” <!-- (“*ahi vão dous para ajustar com os outros a meia duzia*”). -->

->  “*(...) the others already there are more tender; these are best for when a person's heart is unburdened by love, but they still comfort the chest.*" <!-- ("*os outros que lá estão são mais enternecidos; estes são melhores para quando uma pessoa tem o coração mais aliviado de amores, mas nem por isso deixam de confortar o peito*") -->
+>  “*(...) the others already there are more tender; these are best for when a person's heart is unburdened by **love**, but they still comfort the chest.*" <!-- ("*os outros que lá estão são mais enternecidos; estes são melhores para quando uma pessoa tem o coração mais aliviado de amores, mas nem por isso deixam de confortar o peito*") -->

 (Letter II, 28 Feb.
 1752)